Skip to content

 What does LIUUF fund?

-• Protects the civil rights of people of color, immigrants, women, LGBTQ+ individuals, and those living with disabilities.
+• Protects the civil rights of Black, Indigenous, people of color, immigrants, people with disabilities, women, LGBTQIA+ individuals and others experiencing discrimination, exclusion or unequal treatment

 Who is the LIUUF Advisory Committee?